 What I remember about that time was the freedom I felt to be ridiculously authentic, to be radically me.
 I sang out loud, and loudly, even though I cannot carry a tune to save my life.
 I skipped and danced and marched while making silly faces out in public.
 I didn’t make decisions based on whether or not I’d feel embarrassed or inadequate or strange.
 I had 18 little joy buckets that spurred me on with their giggles and their hugs.
-And when one of them was shy as a newcomer to the group, I loved seeing others pull them into the group sharing my mantra: we’re in this together, which means we’ll make it work together.
-Hearing those words echoed back by a three-year-old was like music to my ears and could bring tears to my eyes if they had a hint of a lisp or hadn’t quite mastered their “r”s.
+And when one of them was shy as a newcomer to the group, I loved seeing others pull them into the group and helping them find their space.

-One of my goals was always to help them find their voice.
-Which might seem strange because spending even a few minutes with a preschooler pretty much cements the fact that they have found their voice because they almost never stop talking.
+One of my goals as a teacher was always to help the kids find their voice.
+Which might seem strange because spending even a few minutes with a preschooler pretty much cements the fact that they have found their voice, since they almost never stop talking.
 But spend a few minutes in a room filled with children and it takes little time to see many of them already trying to fit in.
 The ones standing on the outside, taking cues from others on how to do things before joining the group.
 Afraid to make a mistake or stand out as different.

 I tried to celebrate those differences, and create an atmosphere of trust where everyone could find at least small ways to honor their own creative tendencies while still keeping order with things like schedules and fair-play rules for how we would treat one another.
 Believing that one of the best ways to learn how to manage the tension between fitting in and finding one’s own way was to model those behaviors, I was constantly “using my words” to share my experience.